CarboneumProject/contracts/readme.md

 ```

 ## Debugging
-Deu to a bug of truffle we cannot debug smart contract with multi files
+Due to a bug of truffle we cannot debug smart contract with multi files
 but we can use truffle-flattener(https://www.npmjs.com/package/truffle-flattener)
 merge all contracts into a single file and debug it on https://remix.ethereum.org IDE instread.
 ```